KofuCodes/hackpad/Journal.md

 Total Time: 6 Hours

 06/12/2025<br/>
-6 hours
+6 hours<br/>
-Decided my theme to do for the hackpad, a hackpad to play tetris. followed the hackpad tutorial while changing and adding some stuff of my own such as the OLED display Figured out how to create an OLED display symbol and symbol library completed the schematic and pcb design
+-Decided my theme to do for the hackpad, a hackpad to play tetris.<br/>
+-Followed the hackpad tutorial while changing and adding some stuff of my own such as the OLED display<br/>
+-Figured out how to create an OLED display symbol and symbol library<br/>
+-Completed the schematic and pcb design<br/>

 ![image](https://github.com/user-attachments/assets/f5a551ed-42e2-4dfa-808c-06fb309a74c2)